Skip to main content

 1974 – Minor additions were made to keep the snowmaking system up-to-date.

-1975, 1976 and 1977 – Minor improvements where made.
+1975, 1976 and 1977 – Minor improvements were made.

 1979 – Completion of the Mount St. Louis peak took 600,000 cubic meters of dirt to provide a 500-foot vertical rise.
 This project was the largest in the region.
 Another addition to the Mount St. Louis chalet was added to the north wing.
 The alpine room